-The EKG (Electrocardiograph) Technician program is a 40-hour course that will run for 1 day a week, eight (8) hours for a total of 5 weeks.
+The EKG (Electrocardiograph) Technician course is a 40-hour course that will run for 1 day a week, eight (8) hours for a total of 5 weeks.
 Classes will meet on Fridays from 8:00 am to 5:00 pm.
 A Certified EKG Technician (CET) administers and interprets EKG tests in a variety of clinical settings, including hospitals and physicians offices.

 The CET prepares and educates patients prior to collecting valuable diagnostic data that is used by the physician to determine cardiovascular functions/rhythm.

-The Mid-America College of Health Sciences EKG Technician program will provide students with the real-world clinical skills that are essential to working in an hospital environment and physicians’ offices; prepare the patient for stress testing and be able to apply Holter monitors.
+The Mid-America College of Health Sciences EKG Technician course will provide students with the real-world clinical skills that are essential to working in an hospital environment and physicians’ offices; prepare the patient for stress testing and be able to apply Holter monitors.

 Each student will be prepared to assist physicians in proper placement of EKG lead using their knowledge of 3-lead, 5-lead or 12-lead electrodes on patients.